 We encourage you to meet with our admissions staff and take a tour of our facility.
 Blue Cliff Career College offers you an affordable education option that is high quality, but may save you thousands of dollars compared to many other education options.
 We believe it is a blessing for individuals to gain career training without being burdened with excessive student loan debts.
 We offer a quality alternative.
-BCCC specializes in the Massage, Cosmetology and Skin Care Industry.
+BCCC specializes in the Massage, Cosmetology, Professional Barbering and Skin Care Industry.
 This is all we do!

-Briefly, our 750-hour pre-licensing program is designed to prepare you for a career as a massage therapy professional, and contains courses in topics such as marketing, business practices, and professionalism in addition to very strong training in theory and practice of Western Massage Therapy.
+Briefly, our 750-hour pre-licensing program for Massage is designed to prepare you for a career as a massage therapy professional, and contains courses in topics such as marketing, business practices, and professionalism in addition to very strong training in theory and practice of Western Massage Therapy.
 Supervised clinical practice is a significant part of the curriculum.

-Our 1500-hour pre-licensing Cosmetology program is designed to prepare you for a career as a professional Cosmetologist while maintaining a professional image and proper acknowledgement of work ethics.
+Our 1500-hour pre-licensing programs in Cosmetology and our Professional Barbering are designed to prepare you for a career as a professional Cosmetologist or Barber in the hair-care industry while maintaining a professional image and proper acknowledgement of work ethics.
 In addition, hair design skills, total hair care, nail care and salon ownership and marketing will be the core of your training here.
 We will also incorporate a significant part of the curriculum in a supervised clinic setting to get you ready for your exciting new career.